"Super relaxed, light hearted and full of love!"

-To kick everything off, firstly you need to lodge a Notice Of Intended Marriage (NOIM form) with me at least one month before your wedding date.
-You can download the NOIM here.
-Don't worry about printing it out as I'll take care of that and will bring a copy to the our NOIM meeting.
+To legally kick everything off, firstly you need to lodge a Notice Of Intended Marriage (NOIM form) with me at least one month before your wedding date.
+The form is here but I'll email this to you so don't worry about printing it.
+There's other paperwork we need to sign too - I'll go over this with you in person.

-If either of you were once previously married, you will need to bring with you the divorce paper or death certificate.
+If either of you were once previously married, you will need to bring with you the divorce paper or death certificate

 Your ceremony needs to include the following elements to make sure it ticks all the legal boxes:

-Marriage vows must be exchanged by both of you.
+VOWS // Marriage vows must be exchanged by both of you.
 You need to each say at least the minimum wording:

-Before you exchange vows, by law I'm required to say aloud the following statement:
+THE MONITUM // Before you exchange vows, by law I'm required to say aloud the following statement: